AXA prices U.S. arm's IPO at $24-27/per share, launches bonds

 AXA Equitable Holdings is one of America’s oldest life insurers, with roots going back to 1859 in New York.
 AXA acquired the business in 1992 and it is targeting a second-quarter IPO of its U.S. division.

-The flotation, in which AXA is listing roughly a quarter of its U.S. division, could value the full 100 percent of the U.S. entity at roughly $14 billion.

-AXA, which is Europe’s second-biggest insurer by market capitalization behind Allianz (ALVG.DE), has said that the proceeds from its IPO deal will help finance its earlier acquisition of insurer XL Group (XL.N).
+AXA, which is Europe’s second-biggest insurer by market capitalisation behind Allianz, has said that the proceeds from its IPO deal will help finance its earlier acquisition of insurer XL Group.

-“Thus, with XL financing increasingly secure, we expect this to de-risk AXA’s stock,” wrote analysts at brokerage Jefferies.
-Jefferies kept a “buy” rating on AXA shares.

 AXA announced its $15 billion acquisition of XL in March to create a world leader in property and casualty insurance.

-Morgan Stanley (MS.N), JP Morgan (JPM.N), Barclays (BARC.L) and Citigroup (C.N) are the main investment banks involved in the IPO of AXA’s U.S. business.

-Reporting by Matthieu Protard; Additional reporting by Alan Charlish; Editing by Sudip Kar-Gupta
+Morgan Stanley, JP Morgan, Barclays and Citigroup are the main investment banks involved in the IPO of AXA’s U.S. business.
+(Reporting by Matthieu Protard; Additional reporting by Alan Charlish Editing by Sudip Kar-Gupta)